 What you should expect before you are approved for revision surgery.

-This diet is called The pouch reset diet.
+This diet is called The Jump Start Diet.
 It is a short-term low volume, high-protein diet.
 This diet is designed to help you jump-start weight loss and get you back on track.

-Following the pouch reset diet, you should continue to follow a low calorie, high protein diet
+Following the Jump Start Diet, you should continue to follow a low calorie, high protein diet

 - Focus on Incorporating